dgander000/deep-reinforcement-learning/p1_navigation/README.md

 ### Instructions

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!

+### Dependencies
+Instruction on setting up the python environemnt can be found in the Dependencies sections of this [repo](https://github.com/dgander000/deep-reinforcement-learning#dependencies)

 ### (Optional) Challenge: Learning from Pixels